dedickinson/community/tutorials/deploy-dependency-track/index.md

 #### Deploy the API service

-The Dependency Track API service provides an Open API web service and the services relating to storing vulnerability data and evaluating SBOMs.

-Launch the API service in Cloud Run with the following command.
+Launch the API service in Cloud Run with the following command:

 ```bash
 gcloud run deploy dependency-track-apiserver \